TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 Remember to thank the participants for each participation.

 ### Analysis
-- Check the first answers to see if they are sufficient for your research - if necessary expand your question or explain to participants the level of detail you need in their answers.
+- Check the first answers to see if they are sufficient for your research - if necessary expand your question or explain to participants the level of detail you need.
 - Check if the questions are correctly understood - if necessary adjust your question or correct individual participants.
 - Begin the analysis as soon as possible - do not wait until you have collected all the data.
 - Eyeball the data to get a general impression.